Why stress could be ruining your skin

 When our bodies enter a state of stress the impact is both physical and psychological.
 That means as well as affecting the way we think and feel, stress effects the way our body works from the inside too, changing processes at a cellular level.
-With the skin the biggest organ in our bodies it therefore stands to reason it will also be effected when we are going through a stressful period in our lives.
+With the skin the biggest organ in our bodies it therefore stands to reason it will also be affected when we are going through a stressful period in our lives.
 We caught up with consultant dermatologist Dr Daniel Glass to find out just how stress and skin break-outs and problems are linked.

 Why does stress/depression cause the skin to go into meltdown?